By Paule Kelly-Rhéaume

 I’m shaking my bag, looking for another guy’s digits.
 There’s too much stuff in here: lipstick, baby powder and wipes, seven Monistat® capsules (two expired), a hatchback, my Justin Trudeau autograph, my Diva Cup, a leftover Trojan, and a copy of Ms Magazine.
 I was the most progressive contestant on the show, obviously (the others just said I was “French”).
 I didn’t even bring a razor or a comb - I mean, how avant-garde is that.

 Anyway, on the day of the Fantasy Suite, Ben found out I apply SPF 30.
 Shoved me straight back into the SUV.
 Said the relationship had progressed more with the other, tan girls.
 What’s her name again, Vanessa?
 And the other one, Mat.
 Yeah, she’s a woman, but not a person.
-I would be propelled out of the stratosphere if ABC ever replaced the word woman with a synonym.
-We second sexers are wonderful and beautiful and open-up-able and have “been hurt in the past.”
+I would be propelled out of the stratosphere if ABC ever replaced the word woman with a synonym like human.
+We second-sexers are wonderful and beautiful and open-up-able and have “been hurt in the past.”
 Like, a lot.
 But it’s a little much to call us individual.
 Ben needs a wife.

 Oh right, Ben.